ouspg/pdfpublisher/README.md

 ### Link health checking

 The program allows you to health check the links present in published slides.
-This is used by using the --linkcheck or -l flag.
+This is used by using the `--linkcheck` or `-l` flag.
 This prints out any links which no longer hold the linked resource or is not a working website at all.

+You can check links on a specific file by specifying it via `--checkfile` or `-f`. `-f <path to file>`

+The flag `--silent` or `-s` is also available to minimize prints.